globalizejs/globalize/README.md

 <h1>Introduction</h1>
 <p>
-This jQuery plugin enables complex culture-aware number and date parsing and formatting, including the raw culture information for hunderds of different languages and countries, as well as an extensible system for localization.
+This jQuery plugin enables complex culture-aware number and date parsing and formatting, including the raw culture information for hundreds of different languages and countries, as well as an extensible system for localization.
 </p>
 <ul>